mosquito/crew/README.rst

 CREW
 ====

-AMQP based RPC for Tornado
+AMQP based RPC library for Tornado

 Use cases
 ---------